Jefferies Financial reports results for two-months to align with new reporting structure

-(Reuters) - Jefferies Financial Group Inc (JEF.N) reported a net loss of $20.4 million for the two-month period ended Nov.
+Jan 10 (Reuters) - Jefferies Financial Group Inc reported a net loss of $20.4 million for the two-month period ended Nov.
 30, after changing its fiscal year end from Dec.
 31.

 The U.S. investment bank changed its fiscal year end to align its new reporting period with its main unit Jefferies Group LLC.